mancio/FlyBox2/README.md

 * rewire board to match interrupts with encoder pins
 * connect button pad
+* check if is possible button debounce making an array of button objects
 * test multiplexer
 * test not working due to python problem with vs IDE